wasamasa/shackle/README.rst

 matching by using the ``:regexp`` key with a value of ``t`` in the key-value part) and a list groups either symbols or strings (as described earlier) while requiring at least one element to match.
+It's possible to supply a custom predicate by using ``(:custom function)`` as condition.
+The predicate is called with the buffer to be displayed and is interpreted as a match given a non-nil return value.

 The following key-value pairs are available: